radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 1. Active.
 All mitigations listed are currently active.
 Operators are expected to secure their cluster and limit access to the `radius-system` namespace.

 2. Pending.
-We should aauthenticate communication between UCP and Applications RP.
+We should authenticate communication between UCP and Applications RP.

 #### Using recipes can cause escalation of privilege